 Swollen lymph glands - these may become tender.
-If the cellulitis has affected the patient's leg the lymph glands in the groin will be tender.
+If the cellulitis has affected the patient's leg, the lymph glands in the groin may be swollen or tender.

 - People with a weakened immune system - such as patients undergoing chemotherapy or radiotherapy, those with AIDS/HIV, and very elderly people.

-- People with diabetes - if the diabetes is not properly treated or controlled the patient's immune system will be weaker, he/she will have circulatory problems which can lead to skin ulcers.
-Poor control of blood glucose levels allows bacteria to grow faster in the affected tissue and facilitates rapid progression if the infection enters the bloodstream.
+- People with diabetes - if the diabetes is not properly treated or controlled, the patient's immune system can be weaker, or they may have circulatory problems which can lead to skin ulcers.
+Poor control of blood glucose levels allows bacteria to grow faster in the affected tissue and encourages rapid progression if the infection enters the bloodstream.

-- People with blood circulation problems - if a person has poor circulation he/she is more likely to develop skin infections because the blood supply is not ideal for fighting off infections.
+- People with blood circulation problems - if a person has poor circulation they are more likely to develop skin infections.

-- People with chickenpox and shingles - chicken pox and shingles cause skin blisters.
-If the blisters break they become ideal routes for bacteria to get into the skin.
+- People with other skin infections - chicken pox and shingles cause skin blisters.
+If the blisters break, they become ideal routes for bacteria to get into the skin.

-- People with lymphodema - people with lymphodema tend to have swollen skin which is more likely to crack.
+- People with lymphedema - these individuals tend to have swollen skin which is more likely to crack.
 Cracks in the skin may become perfect entry routes for bacteria.

-- People who have had cellulitis before - anybody who has had cellulitis has a higher risk of developing it again compared to others.
+- People who have had cellulitis before - anybody who has had cellulitis has a higher risk of developing it again compared with others.

 - People who inject illegal drugs - drug addicts who do not have access to a regular supply of clean needles are more likely suffer from infections deep inside the skin.